vatine/sressays/terracrash.md

 ## This thing is kind of slow...

-So, each cluster was defined in a terraform file of its own, leaning heavily on a set of "library" modules, defining the shape of an abstract cluster.
+So, each cluster was defined in a Terraform file of its own, leaning heavily on a set of "library" modules, defining the shape of an abstract cluster.
 All of these were kept in version control.

-But, it is not at all ideal to keep the secrets and state files in version control, so what happened was that we built a set of bastion hosts where we could run terraform, then locked these bastion hosts down tight.
+But, it is not at all ideal to keep the secrets and state files in version control, so what happened was that we built a set of bastion hosts where we could run Terraform, then locked these bastion hosts down tight.

-And to make sure that terraform would run, when needed, there was a Janekins pipeline that simply checked out the repository at the most recent, then ran terraform against each cluster defined in there.
-Because terraforming an unchanged file is idempotent.
+And to make sure that Terraform would run, when needed, there was a Jenkins pipeline that simply checked out the repository at the most recent, then ran Terraform against each cluster defined in there.
+Because terraforming an unchanged file is idempotent (or, at least, it is idempotent in theory).

 It's also not at all the fastest thing in the world.
 Not a problem when you have one cluster, but as time grew, so did the number of clusters.
-And once we were getting to the "more than 5" stage, people went "well, this is kind of slow, and terraform is safe, so let's just make this run in parallel".
+And once we were getting to the "more than 5" stage, people went "well, this is kind of slow, and Terraform is safe, so let's just make this run in parallel".

 Which happened.
 And all was fine.
+For a while.

-## Why is that cluster shrinking?"
+## "Curious, why is that cluster shrinking?"

-One downside, as it were, is that terraforming the clusters (which, of course, ran on raw hardware, not virtualised) is that any terraforming effect requires a reboot to pick up.
-Which, for adding a cluster, or adding a node to a cluster, was not a problem.
+One downside, as it were, is that terraforming the clusters (which, of course, ran on raw hardware, not virtualised) is that any terraforming effect required a reboot to pick up.
+Which, for adding a cluster, or adding a node to a cluster, was not a problem, as we'd expect a change to one (pr more) nodes and make sure they rebooted on schedule.

-But, the downside of that is that there could be multiple terrraformings without any visible effect.
+But, the downside of that is that there could be multiple Terraform runs without any visible effect, since machines simply were not rebooted to pick up the new Ignition configuration.

 And, one day, as a worker node rebooted, it did not come back.
 Head-scratching ensued.
 This was not at all expected.
 Some digging ensued.